AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 and use neural-network bounds to prune them.
 All three combine continuous linear reasoning with discrete case choices.

+Regardless of that organization, a verifier must answer three questions: can we trust every result, will the search eventually decide the property, and what does a timeout mean?

-## Soundness, completeness, and timeouts
+## What do soundness and completeness promise?

 A verifier is **sound** when every reported result is justified:

 - **Verified** means sound bounds cover every allowed input.
 - **Falsified** means a concrete allowed input violates the property.

-A verification procedure is **complete** when it is guaranteed to reach one of those two conclusions for every supported problem if allowed to run to completion.
+A verification procedure is **complete** when, given enough time and memory, it is guaranteed to reach one of those two conclusions for every supported problem.
 For a ReLU verifier, this may require exploring enough activation cases that every remaining leaf is linear and can be solved exactly.

 Completeness guarantees an eventual decision when the procedure runs to